LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 The histone antibody test may be repeated at intervals after the drug has been discontinued to monitor for decreases in histone antibody levels.

-Results of histone antibody testing are interpreted carefully, taking into consideration several factors.
+Results of histone antibody testing consider several factors.
 A positive result means that a person likely has drug-induced lupus if the person also has:

 A positive histone antibody result by itself does not establish a diagnosis.
 About 50% of those with SLE will have histone antibodies, though generally not induced by a specific drug.
-In these cases, it is likely that the anti-dsDNA test will be positive and significantly elevated.
+In these cases, the anti-dsDNA test will be positive and significantly elevated.

 A negative result means that the individual's signs and symptoms may be due to a condition other than drug-induced lupus, such as a drug allergy.
-A small portion of individuals, 5-10%, may have drug-induced lupus even if they do not have histone antibodies.
+However, a negative result does not rule out drug-induced lupus.
+A small portion of individuals may have drug-induced lupus even if they do not have histone antibodies.